 If Our Bodies Could Talk

-A few years ago, The Atlantic‘s James Hamblin, MD, launched a series of videos called “If Our Bodies Could Talk.”
-Fast forward to December 2016, when the doctor/journalist released a book by the same name that translates the snooze-worthy human anatomy and physiology into an entertaining and insightful read.
-He answers questions that in-tune-with-their-health patrons find themselves pondering regularly, such as “Does caffeine make me live longer?” and “Can I boost my immune system?”
+A few years ago, The Atlantic's James Hamblin, MD, launched a series of videos called "If Our Bodies Could Talk."
+Fast forward to December 2016, when the doctor/journalist released a health book by the same name that translates the snooze-worthy human anatomy and physiology into an entertaining and insightful read.
+He answers questions that in-tune-with-their-health patrons find themselves pondering regularly, such as "Does caffeine make me live longer?" and "Can I boost my immune system?"

 You can find this new book for $16.04 on Amazon.